fbpx

 • Lunch follows and everyone enjoys the food that was prepared in the cooking class with a toast of local red or white wine.

-• Recipe book with compilation of Eugenio’s creations; recipes may vary depending on the seasons, so we encourage each guest to bring a notebook and camera into the kitchen.
+• Recipe book with compilation of Barbara’s creations; recipes may vary depending on the seasons, so we encourage each guest to bring a notebook and camera into the kitchen.

 Program Prices: